Dylan-J-Morris/covid19-forecasting-aus/README.md

 ### Variant of Concern Changes
 The model can run with a optional Variant of Concern (VoC) flag, which increases the $R_{eff}$ starting from the forecast date.
 This increased model is enabled by passing the WHO name as a parameter to `phoenix_all_states.sh` or `phoenix_final_plots_csv.sh`.
 This is done automatically by `forecast_pipeline.sh`.
 ### Original Code
-Earlier versions of this code are available at [https://github.com/tobinsouth/covid19-forecasting-aus](https://github.com/tobinsouth/covid19-forecasting-aus) and [https://github.com/tdennisliu/covid19-forecasting-aus](https://github.com/tdennisliu/covid19-forecasting-aus).
+Earlier version of this code are available at [https://github.com/tobinsouth/covid19-forecasting-aus](https://github.com/tobinsouth/covid19-forecasting-aus).
+For the original codebase, see [https://github.com/tdennisliu/covid19-forecasting-aus](https://github.com/tdennisliu/covid19-forecasting-aus).
 This code has been restructured and deprecated functions and files have been removed.
 For older code check the other repositories.